stksax/zk_rollup/README.md

 Detail in `zk_rollup.circom`

 # test
-I wrote two test, one is simulation all the situaction can happen in trade, the other (test2) is use the two list(receipt of transcation) to generate new leaf of merkle tree.
-The first one contain normal trade, someone enter the wrong information, doing transcation without enough balance, someone want to cheat about his account balance, withdraw and save money.The second test I input the reciept list that was made in the last test, and check if the leaf is as our expect.
+I wrote two test, one is simulation all the situation can happen in trade, the other (test2) is use the two list(receipt of transaction) to generate new leaf of merkle tree.
+The first one contain normal trade, someone enter the wrong information, doing transaction without enough balance, someone want to cheat about his account balance, withdraw and save money.The second test I input the receipt list that was made in the last test, and check if the leaf is as our expect.

 ## merkle tree
 merkle tree's leaf is from public key and balance do the hash, I use poseidon to do the hash